 How long have you been owned by Weimaraners?
-Since 2000, 19 years
+Since I was 17

 If you are a breeder or plan to breed, do you have a kennel name, and if so how did you pick it?
 My kennel name is Rissana.
 It's a combination of my sister's, my mother's and my name.

 Would you like to become a part of our member Spotlight?